bigfix/developer.bigfix.com/site/pages/action-script/guide/dynamic_download.md

 You can also branch execution based on the contents of a file, allowing you to automate updates.
 This can be especially useful for dealing with changing version numbers.
-For instance, you could create a file named 'manifest.txt' containing two named variables such as:
+For example, you could create a file named 'manifest.txt' containing two named variables, such as:

 ```actionscript
 version=1234